OsvarK/Simple-Tcp-Server/README.md

 This project here is created so that i dont have to rewrite a tcp connection every time I need one.
 This project is primarily intended for me and thus no maintenance of the code etc. is expected.

-## Send request to to client from server.
+## Send request to client from server.
 #### Step 1 - Create method in ClientHandle
 Create an void method inside the **ClientHandle** class and give it an parameter of class type **Packet**.
 This is the method that is going to be called from the server.
 ```cs